 A great hike connecting some of the most beautiful valleys in Svaneti.
-The highlight of the walk is the crossing of the 3000m high Southern Karetta pass, which provides great views of the highest mountains of Georgia.
+The highlight of the walk is the crossing of the 3000m high Lagem pass (sometimes also known as Southen Karetta), which provides great views of the highest mountains of Georgia.

 It should be however noted that this walk doesn't work that well as a standalone hike - it's rather a great alternative to day Four of Mestia - Ushguli trek for trekkers like the challenge.
 So instead of following the bottom of the valley to get to Ushguli, they use more scenic (and demanding) route across the mountains.
 As of 2018, the trail was little-visited but is steadily gaining popularity and in a few years, it has the potential to get as many visitors as the classic trail.

 The trail takes 6-8 hours to finish (with breaks).

 Based on its parameters, this is a trail of Moderate difficulty.
 Still, there are a few factors which can ramp it up.
 The trail is "unofficial" - it´s not marked, the bridge at the beginning is in a bad condition and due to the low number of hikers, some sections may be overgrown.
 Also, the terrain at both sides of the pass is pretty steep - this is not a good pick for hikers who prefer maintained, curated trails.

 The majority of people planning this hike will probably get to Khalde on foot, following the classic route from Mestia to Ushguli.

 If you, for some reason, want to do this walk only as a day hike, you will need a taxi to get to Khalde.
 The price for a ride from Mestia should be more or less the same as the ride to Mestia (200 GEL), only, in this case, it will be almost impossible to find other tourists willing to share the costs so you may have to book the whole car.